jc141x/jc141-bash/setup/readme.md

 #### Available environment variables

-- Environment variables need to be added before the bash command or they are not taken into effect)
+- They need to be added before the bash command or they are not taken into effect.
 ```
 CACHEPERCENT=15 - Percentage of total hardware RAM to be used by dwarfs as cache.
 Higher means better smoothness.